sanpedrofabianezequiel/sanpedrofabianezequiel/README.md

 # 💫 About Me:
 Hi there!
 I'm a software developer with a passion for open-source projects.
 I specialize in building web applications using modern JavaScript frameworks like React and Node.js.
-I'm also experienced in database management using technologies like SQL and MongoDB.
+I'm also experienced in AWS services

 ## 🌐 Socials: